Embracing the Enemy: Introduction

-In some parameter regions, both problems can be circumvented.
-We can replicate the commitment outcome if the agents attach sufficient value to taking the lead or if the principal is sufficiently balanced.
+We show that in some parameter regions, whether the principal can indeed commit bears no practical relevance.
+We can replicate the commitment outcome if (i) agents attach sufficient intrinsic value to leading or (ii) the principal is sufficiently balanced.
 Does cooperation unravel completely otherwise?
-We show that this depends on the level of alignment between the principal and the friend.
-If they are fully aligned, the optimal relational contract follows a bang-bang logic: either the value of taking the lead is sufficiently large to sustain the commitment contract, or any form of cooperation unravels.
-In contrast, if the principal is relatively balanced, cooperation gradually unravels when the intrinsic value of agency decreases.
-Once the commitment contract ceases to exist, the principal can still uphold some cooperation through some embracing strategy.
+We show that this depends on the level of alignment between principal and friend.
+If the principal and the friend fully align, the results are drastic: either the principal can implement the commitment outcome, or she cannot make use of dynamic incentives at all.
+Outside this extreme case, the unraveling is gradual.
+Even if the commitment contract cannot be implemented, the principal can often promise some endorsement to the enemy, thereby maintaining some moderation.

-To summarize, our paper makes three contributions.
-First, we offer a novel perspective on incentives in a community of fate when power needs to be allocated between different people.
-Second, we provide a dynamic theory of why power brokers start to embrace an enemy once that enemy has gained agency (but not before).
-Third, we shed light on the role of commitment in such relationships.
-In particular, whether cooperation unravels depends crucially on the principal's disagreement with the friend.

-\paragraph{Related Literature.} The allocation of power within an organization is at the heart of organizational economics and political economy \citep[see][for a survey]{bolton2013authority}.
-We follow relatively recent approaches and consider repeated interactions, unlike large parts of the older literature.
-The main approach in the literature is to consider situations in which either the principal allocates power with probability one \citep[for example,][]{li2017power,lipnowski2020repeated,acharya2021optimal} or the allocation decision is stochastic and exogenous \citep[for example,][]{dixit2000dynamics}.
-We take the middle ground, in which the principal can influence the allocation of power to some extent.
-To the best of our knowledge, \citet{delgado2023which} is the only paper with a similar approach.
-However, unlike our paper, \citet{delgado2023which} considers a setting of classical, or vertical, moral hazard.
-Our setting, instead, is about horizontal moral hazard: shirking is not the main incentive problem, but the direction of the action is.
-As a consequence, the differentiation between friend and enemy becomes relevant, while it is absent in vertical moral hazard problems.